khanmjk/altsoftwareplanning/README.md

 The AI Assistant has been refactored into a powerful, stateful **Action Agent** with a clean "Controller" (`ai/aiAgentController.js`) and "Toolset" (`ai/aiAgentToolset.js`) architecture.

 * **AI System Generation:** From the home screen, use the "Create with AI" button to generate a complete, realistic system and 3-year plan from a single text prompt.
-* **Settings Management:** A globally accessible "AI Assistant" button in the top bar allows you to enable/disable AI mode and securely save your API key in local storage.
+* **Settings Management:** A globally accessible "AI Settings" button in the top bar allows you to enable/disable AI mode and securely save your API key in local storage.
 * **Stateful, Multi-Turn Conversation:** The agent now maintains a full chat session history (`chatSessionHistory`).
 You can ask follow-up questions, and the AI will remember the context of your previous messages, just like a real conversation.
 The session resets when you load a new system.
 * **Action Agent & Tool Use:** The AI can now perform actions and "drive the app."
 You can ask it to make changes to the system data (e.g., "Add a new initiative," "Move this engineer," "Delete this service").
 The AI will formulate a JSON-based "plan" which the `aiAgentController` executes using the `aiAgentToolset`.
 * **`/` Command Discoverability:** To see what actions the agent can perform, simply type `/` in the chat input.
 A pop-up menu will appear showing all available commands (like `/addInitiative`, `/moveEngineerToTeam`).